Not all that long ago, Princess Charlotte wouldn't have even been a spare heir. She would've just been a plain ol' princess.

 Of course, by the time Charlotte arrived, Harry had carved out an estimable niche for himself as a humanitarian and full-time working royal, often joining forces with his brother and sister-in-law on charitable projects, but also distinguishing himself on his own with his work on behalf of military veterans and families affected by HIV/AIDS in Africa.
 He still had some issues to work out, but his wildest days were behind him.

-A million developments later, Harry is no longer a working royal, having decamped with his wife pregnant Meghan Markle and son Archie to the United States to do his own similar-looking but independently-financed thing away from the crushing glare of the UK. tabloids.
+A million developments later, Harry is no longer a working royal, having decamped with his wife Meghan Markle to the United States to do his own similar-looking but independently-financed thing away from the crushing glare of the U.K. tabloids.

 Charles has long envisioned a slimmed-down monarchy, one in which fewer members of his family are considered full-timers (and therefore partaking of the public money that helps keep the Firm up and running), but by all accounts his smaller troop of working royals would have included his younger son, who has historically been very popular in Britain and beyond.

-Amid the ongoing coronavirus pandemic, George, Charlotte and Prince Louis joined in the nightly applause for the National Health Service and other frontline workers busy fighting the novel coronavirus and keeping society running during all the shutdowns.
+Amid the coronavirus pandemic, George, Charlotte and Prince Louis joined in the nightly applause for the National Health Service and other frontline workers keeping society running during all the shutdowns.
 In April 2020, at the queen's Sandringham estate, Charlotte and George joined William and Kate in packing up food to be delivered to isolated seniors in the area.

 Princess Diana strove to strike the right balance between honoring her eldest son William's destiny and making Harry feel just as special, and that was just on the royal front.
 She also famously wanted her sons to experience life outside the literal and proverbial palace walls, taking them with her to visit homeless shelters and hospital patients.